-Plastic beads (pony beads) that you can get today have many of those same qualities, so you might want to consider using them instead.
+We have updated this suncatcher DIY project slightly, mainly because transparent plastic pellets aren’t so easy to come by nowadays.
+However, translucent plastic beads like the pony beads that you can get today have many of the same qualities, so you might want to consider using them instead.
 (You can get more tips on the process from the Adventure Science Center in Nashville.)

-Of course, the finished pieces will probably look slightly different to the vintage pictures on this page, but there’s no doubt that you can make some stunning plastic decorations either way!
+Of course, if you use bigger beads, the finished pieces will probably look a bit different from the vintage pictures on this page, but we hope they will inspire your creativity!

-Melted bead suncatchers: Crafty plastic decorations you can make in your oven (1964)
+Melted bead suncatcher DIY: Crafty plastic decorations you can make in your oven (1964)

 by Margo Garrity – Better Homes & Gardens, November 1964